 Living Life Off The Grid

 There is a growing trend across America to live life off the grid—also known as homesteading.
-Just a decade ago, it was estimated that at least a quarter of a million people in the United States had embraced this lifestyle, says Wikipedia.org.
-With the boom in pop culture and media, off the grid living has probably grown exponentially.
+A decade ago, it was estimated that at least a quarter of a million people in the United States had embraced this lifestyle, says Wikipedia.org.
+With the boom in pop culture and media, off-the-grid living has probably grown exponentially.

 Alternate Sources of Power

 Believe it or not, it is possible to live without electricity.
 People used candles and lanterns for millennia before Franklin and Edison.
-There are a couple of ways that you can power your house without shelling out to the electric company each month.
+There are a couple of ways to power your house without shelling out to the electric company each month.
 Many homesteaders choose solar panels for electricity.
 Although the setup can be costly, it will more than pay for itself with a lack of utility bills.
-Wind and hydropower are often used to supplement solar powers.
+Wind and hydropower are often used to supplement solar power.
 The second choice people consider is generators; however, battery power is preferred over gasoline models.